Student Handbook

 Good Standing: Student has attempted at least 9 cumulative credit hours and has a cumulative course completion rate of at least 50%.

-Warning 1: Student has attempted at least 9 cumulative credit hours and has a cumulative course completion rate of less than 50% for the first time.
+Academic Alert: Student has attempted fewer than 9 cumulative credit hours and has a cumulative GPA <2.00 for all classes completed.

 Warning Rules:

-• Students on Warning 1 will receive a communication regarding their credit completion status and will be given information on resources, best practices, etc.
+• Students on Academic Alert will receive a communication regarding their credit completion status and will be given information on resources, best practices, etc.

-• Students on Warning 2 will receive a communication regarding their credit completion status and will have a credit completion hold (which will impact registration) placed on their student account.
+• Students on Performance Support will receive a communication regarding their credit completion status and will have a credit completion hold (which will impact registration) placed on their student account.
 The student cannot make any changes to their student account until they meet with an advisor.

-• Students on Warning 3 will receive a communication regarding their credit completion status and will have a credit completion hold (which will impact registration) placed on their student account.
+• Students on continued Performance Support will receive a communication regarding their credit completion status and will have a credit completion hold (which will impact registration) placed on their student account.
 The student will cannot make any changes to their student account until they meet with an advisor.
-The college reserves the right to limit the number of credit hours the student may take when a student is on Warning 3 status.
+The college reserves the right to limit the number of credit hours the student may take when a student is on Performance Support or Performance Improving.